John R. Rathom: Anti-German propagandist

-Next the Department of Justice contacted The World's Work and revealed enough of Rathom's admissions to make that publication reconsider publishing the remainder of Rathom's articles.
+Next the Department of Justice contacted The World's Work and revealed enough of Rathom's admissions to make that publication reconsider publishing any future Rathom's articles.
 The World's Work immediately suspended the series and in its place proposed a series called "Fighting German Spies" authored by French Strother, one of its own editors, "by courtesy of the Bureau of Investigation of the Department of Justice".
-An editorial note in The World's Work left much unsaid and softened its impact by saying the suspension was by "mutual consent" of Rathom and the magazine, but it made an implied negative comparison with Rathom's work by saying of Strother's new series: "The facts and documents published in these articles are verified."
+An editorial note in The World's Work left much unsaid and softened its impact by saying the suspension was by "mutual consent" of Rathom and the magazine, but they also made a negative comparison with Rathom's work by saying of Strother's series: "The facts and documents published in these articles are verified."

-Despite the series' suspension, Rathom's reputation hardly suffered.
+Despite the series' suspension, Rathom's reputation did not suffer.
 The cancellation of the planned series was a short-term story, not one to compete with headline news.
-Such a minor incident could not undo the work of the blaring headlines and breathless revelations that had already appeared.
-Rathom did not lower his voice, but his spectacular claims and charges ended.
+Such a minor exposure could not undo the blaring headlines and breathless claims that had already caused American entry into World War I. Rathom did not lower his voice, but his most spectacular claims had ended.

 In the letter Rathom signed at the Department of Justice, he gave the Attorney General the right to reveal its contents in whole or in part to anyone of his choosing at any time.
 The Department of Justice waited almost two years before revealing the letter's contents to the public in the context of the Newport Sex Scandal.